How to Confirm if a Journal Is Scopus Indexed (Step-by-Step Guide)

 The first and most important step is to avoid trusting information presented only on the journal’s website.
 Fake or misleading claims such as “Scopus Indexed Journal” or the display of unofficial metrics are common.
 Scopus does not authorize journals to self-certify indexing status, so independent verification is mandatory.

-Accessing the Official Scopus Sources List
+Access the Official Scopus Sources List

 The Scopus Sources list maintained by Elsevier is the only authoritative database for checking journal indexing.
-This platform provides accurate and up-to-date information on all journals currently covered by Scopus.
-Any verification must begin from this official source rather than third-party websites.
+This platform provides accurate up-to-date information on all journals currently covered by Scopus.

 Searching the Journal Using Title or ISSN